 What is hormonal therapy?

 Hormones help control how cells grow and what they do in the body.
-The hormones oestrogen and progesterone, particularly oestrogen, can encourage some breast cancers to grow.
+The hormone oestrogen can encourage some breast cancers to grow.
+This may also happen with the hormone progesterone.

-Your cancer doctor will advise you to take hormonal therapy to reduce the risk of the breast cancer coming back.
+Your cancer doctor will advise you to have hormonal therapy to reduce the risk of breast cancer coming back.
 It also helps reduce the risk of getting a new breast cancer in your other breast.
-Sometimes hormonal therapy drugs are given before surgery to shrink a cancer and avoid a mastectomy.

-You usually take hormonal therapy drugs for a number of years.
-For some women, this could be up to 10 years.
+You usually have hormonal therapy drugs for a number of years.
+This may be for up to 10 years.
 You usually start taking them after surgery or chemotherapy.

 The type of hormonal therapy you have depends on: